mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

     of the caret and means
     "the pattern must *end* here."
     Thus, `blog/2020/some-slug/another-slug/` will not match.

+Note that you cannot mix the `path` style and `re_path` style strings.
+The example above had to describe the slug as a regular expression instead of using the slug converter (i.e., `<slug:slug>`).

 Congratulations!
 This is definitely the hardest section